swaminathanj/CompetitiveProgramming/Lectures.md

 #### Bottomline: Inheritance sucks!
 It works hierarchically, but not horizontally!

 ### Solution: Strategy pattern
 #### Underlying principle: Code to an interface.
-  - Use composition over inheritance to achive better reusability.
+  - Use composition over inheritance to achieve better reusability.

 ![Strategy Pattern applied to Duck Example](strategypattern.png)